ibm-cloud-docs/vpc/nlb-sg-integration.md

 | TCP| IP address | `Subnet CIDR or VPC security group` | `Listener port` |
 {: caption="Configuration information for inbound rules for private load balancers" caption-side="bottom"}

 It's a common practice to limit the inbound rules for a private load balancer to your own workload.
 Ensure that you specify the source from a specific subnet CIDR, or a security group that the source devices belong to.
-Using a specific CIDR, or nested security group, is preferred; however, individual IP addresses also work.
+Using a specific CIDR is preferred; however, individual IP addresses also work.
+For more information, see [About security groups](/docs/vpc?topic=vpc-using-security-groups).

-A nested security group is an option only when clients are in the same VPC.
-If the clients are in a different VPC (or on-prem and connected to the load balancer’s VPC through Transit Gateway or Direct Link) you must identify the clients using IP addresses or CIDRs.
-{: note}

 #### Outbound rules
 {: #nlb-outbound-rules-private}